michaelphuynh/starter-academic/content/authors/admin/_index.md

   - Visitors
 highlight_name: false
 ---
-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a doctoral student in Public Health at the University of California, Irvine.
+My research interests include coping mechanisms for distress, dietary patterns, structural discrimination, and social determinants of mental health among immigrant populations.
+I am also passionate about suicide prevention, support networks, and interdisciplinary approaches to health equity.